Animal Sciences Graduate Program

 In Animal Sciences we apply principles from biological, physical, and behavioral sciences to create knowledge that improves livestock production and management, enhances food quality and safety, uncovers the molecular mechanisms of animal physiology, gene regulation and metabolism and enhances animal health and well-being.
 Our research impacts all segments of food and agriculture from producers to consumers.
 Students with diverse interests working closely with outstanding faculty pursue MS and PhD degrees and engage in research at the nexus of food security, human health, animal well-being, and fundamental biology of animal systems.
 As a result our graduates are in demand for research and leadership positions in industry, academia, and governmental agencies.

 Our Research and Networks

-The department's research topics fall into one of five broad areas:
+The department's research topics fall into these major areas:

 We are dedicated to improving animal product quality as well as animal welfare.
 Toward this end, we have identified four Grand Challenges within the field that we seek to address:

 - Improving quality of animal products

 - Understanding, defining, and advancing animal welfare

 - Reducing environmental impacts without diminishing production

 For more information about the graduate program, visit the Animal Sciences Graduate Program page.